NixOS/nix/doc/manual/src/protocols/tarball-fetcher.md

-# Serving Tarball Flakes
+# Lockable HTTP Tarball Protocol

-Tarball flakes are served as regular tarballs via HTTP or the file system (for `file://` URLs).
+Tarball flakes can be served as regular tarballs via HTTP or the file system (for `file://` URLs).
+Unless the server implements the Lockable HTTP Tarball protocol, it is the responsibility of the user to make sure that the URL always produces the same tarball contents.

-An HTTP server can return an "immutable" flakeref appropriate for lock files.
+An HTTP server can return an "immutable" HTTP URL appropriate for lock files.
 This allows users to specify a tarball flake input in `flake.nix` that requests the latest version of a flake (e.g. `https://example.org/hello/latest.tar.gz`), while `flake.lock` will record a URL whose contents will not change
 (e.g. `https://example.org/hello/<revision>.tar.gz`).
 To do so, the
-server must return a `Link` header with the `rel` attribute set to `immutable`, as follows:
+server must return an [HTTP `Link` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link) with the `rel` attribute set to
+`immutable`, as follows:

 ```